Raynes/octopress-blog/source/_posts/2011-12-02-waving-our-tentacles.markdown

 3. We're going to use the Clojure REPL as a prompt for interacting with the Github API -- a very powerful concept.
 4. We're going to get to see what Tentacles can do.

 Note that I'll be using two accounts in my examples: `Raynes`, my own account and `amalloy`, Alan Malloy's account.
-He is mah buddy and agreed to have his info slathered across my blog.
-Furthermore, I'm going to pretty-print results with `clojure.pprint`.
+It is about time he and I compete for world domination.
+Furthermore, I'm going to pretty-print some results with `clojure.pprint`.

 ## Playing along